Mamret/DFLauncher/logger/ReadMe.txt

-This is a Logger API
+This is a Logger API.

+I am making some changes.